1871fotc/fotc/docs/stories/suffrage.md

 ![Women inside the gate of the city polling station, voting for the first time in a Queensland state election, May 1907](../assets/women-voting-1907.jpg)

-*<small>[Women inside the gate of the city polling station, voting for the first time in a Queensland state election, May 1907](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_digitool72579) — State Library of Queensland.</small>*
+*<small>[Women inside the gate of the city polling station, voting for the first time in a Queensland state election, May 1907](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_digitool72579) — State Library of Queensland.
+Cropped. </small>*

 ## Acknowledgements